daniel-melanson/umass-cics-community-bot/README.md

 4. Run `npm start`

 Keep in mind that database related commands will fail if `MONGO_CONNECTION_STRING` is not defined in your `.env` file.
 If you would like to contribute you can contact me and I will give you a temporary connection string to the database.

-## Credits

-This bot uses [discord.js](https://github.com/discordjs/discord.js) to communicate with the discord API.